 - Parent, Teacher and Friends Association

-- SEN ‘Drop in’ sessions are available every Friday afternoon.
+- SEND ‘Drop in’ sessions are available every Friday afternoon.

 Who can I contact for further information?

 Your child’s class teacher will be happy to discuss your concerns.
 Appointments can be arranged by telephoning school.

 The SENCo and Learning Support Manager are available to discuss your child’s progress and/or wellbeing.

 Our Family Welfare Coordinator is accessible daily to support parents/carers and pupils and she will signpost you to relevant support agencies.